 We live in the St. John Valley, in the Northeastern most corner of the contiguous United States, in Madawaska.
 Home to many historical sites, celebrating the Acadian history, lumber, Maple syrup, paper mill, fishing, hunting, hiking, ATV trails, winter sports, architectural sites, genealogy research centers and much more.
 Always something to see and do.

 We moved from a Class B this winter to a 2002 Jayco Firenza Class A motorhome, 33 ft with two slides.
 We are still getting used to all the bells and whistles on it but love the extra space when camping or traveling.
 Fully self contained and well kept.
+We recently acquired a car hauler for our Hyundai Santa Fe.
+The trailer is 18ft.
+We don't always use it, depending on the trip and length of time on the road.

 when we arrived they were there to assist us to park and get hooked up. it was nice they allow you to dump for 5 dollars it was very convenient. they showed us their new rig as well as their acadian home. very knowledgeable about their house and the area. had the chance to sit and hear about their up coming plans.